yas-sim/floppy_disk_shield_2d/docs/duplicate.md

 '*.raw' floppy disk image write back tool.
 This program transfers a raw bit stream FD data from a host PC to an Arduino.

+Note: 'JP5' on the fd-capture shield must be closed to enable write feature.

 ```sh
 usage: duplicate.py [-h] -i INPUT.raw